You Don’t Need a Crystal Ball to Future-proof Your Data Center

 With wholesale data centers, the tenants build out the interior of such properties at their expense; however, some experienced data center developers can handle the buildout and provide a turnkey data center in about three months.
 Wholesale data center Real Estate Investment Trusts (REITs) offer the benefit of having a more efficient leasing and development platform.

 Retail Data Centers – these are smaller properties that lease server cabinets.
 Rental rates for these centers are usually based on a monthly, per cabinet basis or a monthly, per kilowatt basis with a fixed allocation of power.
 Retail properties are classified by network density, which is measured by the number and size of the networks.
 They are frequently selected by smaller companies where storage requirements are minimal, the space is needed only for a limited time, or companies cannot provide the appropriate personnel to maintain it.

-with lower-network density usually offer some geographic, infrastructure, or tenant-based advantages that make it an effective, flexible solution.
+Retail colocation centers with lower-network density usually offer some geographic, infrastructure, or tenant-based advantages that make it an effective, flexible solution.
 Rents are similar to turnkey wholesale, but they sign shorter-term leases to a higher number of tenants.
-And, while they have less pricing power, retail colocation data centers and are less risky than wholesale data centers due to the number of tenants.
+And, while they have less pricing power, retail colocation data centers and build to scale solutions are less risky than wholesale data centers due to the number of tenants.

 IXPs resemble a large wholesale data center.
 But along with the basic amenities provided by wholesale centers, IXPs also house physical connection points to several networks and/or carriers.
 These include ISPs, cloud providers, content delivery networks and content providers.

 IXPs tend to manage short-term leases at high rental rates and they can cost around $2,500 per square foot to build.